Why Is My Smoke Detector Blinking Green?- Smoke Detector Flashing Green Light

 Why Does Smoke Detector Blinking Light?

-When you see the blinking light on your smoke detector, it’s essential to know what it means and take the necessary steps to address the issue.
+When you see the blinking light on your smoke detector, you must know what it means and take the necessary steps to address it.
 The light may blink for various reasons, including the detection of smoke, an error, or low battery power.

 • Detector blinking if detects smoke